Chapter 1 : Godric Gryffindor

 | ||Rating: 15+||Chapter Reviews: 55|

 She’d been walking for miles, her legs almost seizing up completely.
 She was gasping, her lungs stinging and heaving in protest as she practically dragged herself up the hill.
 It was early winter in Scotland and the chances that she’d caught pneumonia after her many hours of walking through the rain in search of help were high.
 She could almost feel the cold eating away at her lungs from the inside, as though ice was cascading into her every time she breathed.
-She could no longer feel her toes and for all the good her clothes were going to keep her warm she might as well have been wearing nothing.
-She could feel the icy cold rain trickling down her back.
+She could no longer feel her toes and for all the good her clothes were going to keep her warm, she might as well have not been wearing them.

 She made one last struggle up to the door to the peasants’ quarters around the side of the castle, feeling an uncomfortable twinge in her stomach.
 She was now bent double, hardly able to stand.
 There were no lights on but Rona was determined to get inside.
 She banged on the door with her numb fists, feeling tears leaking down her face as she waited.